 Starting in 1988, the Federal Government created a group of programs called the Medicare Savings Programs.
 These programs provide Medicaid benefits that are related to the receipt of Medicare benefits.

-Medicare is a federal medical benefits program that is administered by CMS (Center for Medicare and Medicaid Services) which contracts with intermediaries such as Blue Cross or Aetna; it is not administered by the state like Medicaid.
+Medicare is a federal medical benefits program that is administered by the Center for Medicare and Medicaid Services (CMS); it is not administered by the state like Medicaid.

 There are three types of Medicare: